 If you’re living in or moving to Greece, visit our Living in Greece guide in addition to this travel advice.

-There are regular strikes.
-These are sometimes called at short notice and can cause disruption to public transport in and out of Greece (including air travel and ports).
-Demonstrations take place regularly in central Athens, and have also taken place in other towns and cities.
+There are regular strikes, sometimes called at short notice that can cause disruption to public transport (including air travel and ports), as well as road networks and borders.
 You should avoid all demonstrations and follow the advice given by local security authorities.
-See Major pre-planned strikes and demonstrations
+See Strikes and demonstrations

 The emergency services number in Greece is 112.
 Calling 999 from a UK mobile in Greece will automatically transfer you to the Greek emergency services.